-HAT A hat is vital in extreme cold as 70% of body heat is lost via your head.
-No one will be allowed out on the slopes without one.
+HAT A hat is vital in extreme cold as 70% of body heat is lost via your head and will be needed during outside activities.

 GLOVES OR MITTENS Should be specialist ski gloves and snow-proof, elasticated at wrists and be lined for warmth.
 Mittens are generally much warmer than gloves.